-Rey information - for explanatory notes, see Appendix A Policy consultation period 1 November 2021 to 7 January 2022 Policy determined on 2 February 2022 Policy contact name and position Kay Bishop, Senior Executive Assistant Amendments after determination 1 - Department for Education school l number 878-3064 Age range THUITIDEI 4 to 11 Type of school Academy primary school Admissions authority The Ventrus Multi-Academy Trust Normal round intake Reception Published Admission Number 20 123-24 14 Priority for children to another se The Park Community School Priority for children from another No setting Yes - Church of England Designated religious character Yes - see below Admissions catchment area School uniform Yes Application Form devon.cc/admissionsonline or with a paper form available by calling Application Form 0345 155 1019 or at devon.cc/admissions or from the school office Supplementary Information Form Yes - only to be used for the exceptional need criterion.
-See below Key Dates Normal round • to be about for the exceptional floor enteriors does below When to apply 15 November 2022 to the National Closing Date which is 15 January 2023 Decision National Offer Date which is 17 April 2023 When to appeal From 22 May 2023 or from 20 school days after the refusal, whichever is later Deadline to submit appeal 31 May 2023 Deadline to hear appeal 28 July 20 Key Dates In-Year admission , , ne 2023 for Year Groups 1 to 6 • • • ptember 2023 for Reception Decision within 10 school days of an application When to submit appeal from 20 school days after refusal school days of the form being submitted
+Trey information for explanate ., Policy consultation period 1 November 2021 to 7 January 2022 Policy determined on 2 February 2022 Policy contact name and position Kay Bishop, Senior Executive Assistant Amendments after determination 1 - Department for Education school l number 878-3064 Age range 4 to 11.
+There is also Early Years provision from 3.
+Type of school Academy primary school Admissions authority The Ventrus Multi-Academy Trust Normal round intake Reception Published Admission Number 20)23-24 14 Priority for children to another se The Park Community School 1 Priority for children from another setting No Designated religious character Yes - Church of England Admissions catchment area Yes - see below School uniform Yes Application Form devon.cc/admissionsonline or with a paper form available by calling 0345 155 1019 or at devon.cc/admissions or from the school office Supplementary Information Form Yes - only to be used for the exceptional need criterion.
+See below Key Dates Normal round When to apply 15 Novem per 2022 to the National Closing Date which is 15 January 2023 Decision National Offer Date which is 17 April 2023 When to appeal From 22 May 2023 or from 20 school days after the refusal, whichever is later 2 Deadline to submit appeal 31 May 2023 Deadline to hear appeal 28 July 202 D23 3 Key Dates In-Year admission When to apply from 1 June 2 e 2023 for Year Groups 1 to 6 from 1 September 2023 for Reception Decision within 10 school days of an application When to submit appeal from 20 school days after refusal Deadline to hear appeal within 30 sc school days of the form being submitted Contacts for further informatic